jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

 Example 7.
-Spring Boot application using the Spring Boot for VMware GemFire, `spring-geode-bom` BOM in Gradle
+Spring Boot application using the [spring-boot-gemfire-name], `spring-geode-bom` BOM in Gradle